sunshinehealthstudios/changelog/_posts/2020-07-01-pocket-guide-updates-and-calculator-fixes.md

 ## Overview
 We have a few bug fixes in this release.
-We are updating inconsistent BITE values when using calculators between iOS and Android apps, Keto Plan users were getting maxed out manual allowances, which is now fixed, private group posts will no longer show on user profiles, and we've fixed a bug where some fruits were no longer showing up in the search results when tracking.
+We are updating inconsistent BITE values when using calculators between iOS and Android apps, private group posts will no longer show on user profiles, and we've fixed a bug where some fruits were no longer showing up in the search results when tracking.